MedLeon/web-push-notification/packages/web-push-notification/README.md

 The smart solution I tried (but ultimately failed):
 As the tasks are only data manipulation I thought I could do an extra clever solution: One universal WASM script (these are supported in Deno, Node and Cloudflare Workers!).
 Rust (which can be compiled to WASM) has all the required libraries [ece](https://crates.io/crates/ece) and [vapid](https://docs.rs/vapid/latest/vapid/) or even [Rust web-push](https://crates.io/crates/web-push).
-Unfortunately these libraries depend on ancient c libraries that for some reasons (could't be compiled to WASM)[https://github.com/sfackler/rust-openssl/issues/1016].
+Unfortunately these libraries depend on ancient c libraries that for some reasons [could't be compiled to WASM](https://github.com/sfackler/rust-openssl/issues/1016).

- ###